 PreventionBy Mayo Clinic staff

-- Have regular eye exams.
-Eye exams can help detect cataracts and other eye problems at their earliest stages.
-Ask your doctor how often you should have an eye exam.
+- Have regular eye examinations.
+Eye examinations can help detect cataracts and other eye problems at their earliest stages.
+Ask your doctor how often you should have an eye examination.

 - Quit smoking.
-Ask your doctor for help to stop smoking.
+Ask your doctor for suggestions about how to stop smoking.
 Medications, counseling and other strategies are available to help you.

 - Wear sunglasses.
 Ultraviolet light from the sun may contribute to the development of cataracts.
 Wear sunglasses that block ultraviolet B (UVB) rays when you're outdoors.

-- Take care of other health problems.
+- Manage other health problems.
 Follow your treatment plan if you have diabetes or other medical conditions that can increase your risk of cataracts.

 - Maintain a healthy weight.
-If your current weight is a healthy one, work to maintain it by exercising most days of the week.
+If you currently have a healthy weight, work to maintain it by exercising most days of the week.
 If you're overweight or obese, work to lose weight slowly by reducing your calorie intake and increasing the amount of exercise you get each day.